Chart Color Schemes

 Salisbury North is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Salisbury North's dwelling structure, as per the latest Census, consisted of 72.6% houses and 27.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's 83.9% houses and 16.0% other dwellings.
-Home ownership in Salisbury North stood at 22.5%, with mortgaged dwellings at 36.8% and rented ones at 40.8%.
+The latest Census evaluated Salisbury North's dwelling structure as 72.6% houses and 27.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 83.9% houses and 16.0% other dwellings.
+Home ownership in Salisbury North was 22.5%, with mortgaged dwellings at 36.8% and rented ones at 40.8%.
 The median monthly mortgage repayment was $1,127, below Adelaide metro's average of $1,300.
 Median weekly rent was $260, compared to Adelaide metro's $300.
-Nationally, Salisbury North's mortgage repayments were significantly lower than the Australian average of $1,863, and rents substantially below the national figure of $375.
+Nationally, Salisbury North's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing